 To break up the potential monotony there's a dull wraparound story that will have the viewer wishing for some monotony.

 The stage show surrounds Britney with excellent dancers, which has the unfortunate effect of making Brit look like a well-rehearsed non-dancer going through the motions but not really caring what she's doing.
 Brit and dancers act out little vignettes during the music, Brit emerging from a disco speaker, sitting on a cute motorcycle, in a cute car, and so forth.

-Brit does a duet with a film of will.i.am where he says he's the (going from memory) "big fat bass" and Brit says she's the tweeter.
+Brit does a duet with a videotape of will.i.am where he says he's the (going from memory) "big fat bass" and Brit says she's the tweeter.
 I find myself wondering if this is metaphorical, but find no other signifiers; then I wonder why I'm wondering.

 No musicians are depicted, and the only pretense of this being a live musical performance is the head-worn wireless microphone.
 I'm told at least one song was sung live at each concert — if any such performance was captured here, it was re-dubbed later because Britney's lip-syncing is unconvincing throughout the show.

 Almost any healthy young woman given a month or two of rehearsal could do about as well.
-Whatever associations you have that make you like Britney, you'll need them because she comes off entirely blank in this performance.
+Whatever favorable associations the viewer may have regarding Britney will need to be summoned because she comes off entirely blank in this performance.
 It's as if no audience showed up, but her tyrannical father made her do the show anyway, and she didn't know it was being recorded.